Oliver-Leete/Configs/README.md

 the editor or terminal if it is already at the edge.
 That is done by using a modified version of vim-kitty-navigator and a bash script (along with kitty remote) for the editor and terminal respectively.
-This allows all windows and splits to be treated as one continuos thing as far as 2d navigation is concerned.
+This allows all windows and splits to be treated as one continuous thing as far as 2d navigation is concerned.

 Other 'Magic' keys include: